marcstreeter/boke/src/content/posts/bluesky-comments.md

 ## Why Bluesky Actually Makes Sense

-The more I thought about it, the more it clicked:
+The more I thought about it, the more directly using Bluesky for comments made sense:

 * No infrastructure to maintain. (for me, at least) I don't need to run databases, manage user accounts, or build moderation tools.
 Bluesky handles all of that.